 Some games have such a disastrous impact that they can even destroy those responsible for their existence.
 Listed below are ten tales of arrogance, hype, tragedy, stupidity and crushed dreams.
-These, ladies and gentlemen, are the games that killed their creators.
+These ladies and gentlemen, are the games that killed their creators.

 10/ Hellgate: London (2007)

 Hellgate: London is a textbook example of biting off more than you can chew.
 The game was developed by Flagship Studios, a company that was founded by former Blizzard employees, many of whom had worked on the acclaimed Diablo series.
 With excessively high expectations and lofty ambitions, the game was destined to flop, likely in no small part to its PC-only release and its rushed development time.
 The well-meaning inexperience of the young company eventually manifested itself with Hellgate being released with technical issues and broken promises, its failure to live up to the hype surely contributing to mediocre reviews.
-The game was ultimately such a commercial disaster that Flagship was forced to file for bankruptcy soon after, with the servers taken down less than two years after they opened.
+The game was ultimately such a commercial disaster that Flagship was forced to file for bankruptcy soon after, with the servers taken down less than 2 years after they opened.

 9/ Too Human (2008)

 Too Human was the hotly anticipated Microsoft-exclusive title that took ten years to develop and spanned three console versions before its final release on the Xbox 360.
-The esteemed Silicon Knights exclusivity contract had been highly sought-after, especially after success with the Metal Gear Solid franchise and the Gamecube's brilliant Eternal Darkness, so when the generic and distinctly average Too Human finally hit the shelves, both critics and fans were surprised in equal measure.
-It was quickly realized that the boring hack 'n' slash was something of a flop, soon forcing the formerly prestigious studio into huge layoffs and financial restructuring.
+The esteemed Silicon Knights exclusivity contract had been highly sought-after, especially after success with the Metal Gear Solid franchise and the Gamecube’s brilliant Eternal Darkness, so when the generic and distinctly average Too Human finally hit the shelves, both critics and fans were surprised in equal measure.
+It was quickly realised that the boring hack ‘n’ slash was something of a flop, soon forcing the formerly prestigious studio into huge lay-offs and financial restructuring.

 8/ Psychonauts (2005)